GuigzLab/node-chat/README.md

 * A list of connected people.
 * The ability to write private messages with the `/whisper` command.

-`node server.js` to run once downloaded.
+`node server.js` to run once downloaded - or you can visit [this online version](http://chat.guillaumedufau.fr)

 ## To do list
 - [x] Broadcast a message to connected users when someone connects or disconnects.